-- A. Groundwater Remediation Discharge Permit The City of Greensboro Industrial Waste Section will only issue new Groundwater Remediation Discharge Permits for the discharge of groundwater from on-going groundwater remediation projects that impact municipal drinking water supplies.
+Groundwater Remediation Discharge Permit-

+The City of Greensboro Industrial Waste Section will only issue new New Groundwater Remediation Discharge Permits will only be considered for when the discharge of groundwater from an on-going groundwater remediation projects would significantly that impact local municipal drinking water supplies.
 Any person who desires to discharge groundwater from such a remediation site must submit a Groundwater Discharge Permit Application.
 All groundwater discharge permits contain limits and self-monitoring requirements.
 All such users shall pay any applicable charges or fees on the volume allocated in the permit plus an administrative fee.
-The City of Greensboro's commitment to accept the groundwater remediation discharge is limited to the duration of the permit.
-Groundwater Remediation Discharge Permits are local permits and are not a part of the federally mandated pretreatment program. - B. Aquifer Test Temporary Discharge Permit The City of Greensboro Industrial Waste Section may issue temporary permits for discharge of groundwater from aquifer tests.
+The City of Greensboro's commitment to accept the a new or existing groundwater remediation discharge is limited to the duration of the permit.
+Groundwater Remediation Discharge Permits are local permits and are not a part of the federally mandated pretreatment program.
+The denial of a Groundwater Remediation Permit may not be appealed.

+B. Aquifer Test Temporary Discharge Permit - The City of Greensboro Industrial Waste Section may issue temporary permits for discharge of groundwater from aquifer tests.
 Any person who desires to discharge such groundwater must submit a Temporary Special Wastewater Discharge Permit application.